 One morning, my son pointed out that the store bought gluten-free baking powder we were using contained cornstarch.

 My husband is allergic to corn . . . and baking powder was an oversight.
 It never occurred to me to check for corn in such a basic cooking ingredient.

 This side trip gave birth to Homemade Gluten-free Baking Powder.

 . . .
 Yup; you guessed it!

-That brassy-alkaline aftertaste in my baked goods made from my homemade gluten free biscuit mix was due to “sodium aluminum sulfate”, the double-acting agent added to commercial baking powders.
+That brassy-alkaline aftertaste in my baked goods made with my homemade gluten free biscuit mix was due to “sodium aluminum sulfate”, the double-acting agent added to the commercial baking powder I was using.

 You’ll want to keep plenty of this baking mix on hand for quick and tasty meals and treats.

-Choose the one that best meets your baking needs . . .
+Choose the variation that best meets your baking needs . . .
 Whole Grain Gluten Free Biscuit Mix or White Gluten Free Biscuit Mix.